brandonlhill/Glimpse/README.md

 9. [Notice](#notice)

 ## General Info
-This project was developed to sharpen software developement techniques.
+This project was created to sharpen software developement techniques.
 I do not recommend using Glimpse in a production environment.
-Furthermore, if youre just interested in learning about: flask proxy servers, flask threading, flask (cookie) based sessions, Pymongo, PySQL, etc. then this is the project for you.
+Furthermore, if you're just interested in learning about: flask proxy servers, flask threading, flask (cookie) based sessions, Pymongo, PySQL, etc. then this is the project for you.

+If deployed in a production environment it's advised to use a reverse proxy server for FLASK.

 Note: Bug fixes and general improvements are encouraged.
 So please do submit push/merge requests!